Code-Institute-Submissions/markk0042-Milestone-project-2.io/README.md

 ## Testing
 All links function as expected, the social media links will open the link on a new page using target_blank method.
 The "Send Query" button on the contact page will inniatiate the SDK used from email.js to send my email a copy of the users query with their name and email attached to the email the send.
-The site when firstly launched was tested by 15 people of my choice, some reported the jumbotron image was noit loading this was due to the css not having,
+The site when firstly launched was tested by 15 people of my choice, some reported the jumbotron image was not loading this was due to the css not having,

 -webkit-background-size: cover;
 -moz-background-size: cover;